hanling3/recipe-book/documents/high-fidelity-prototype.md

 Additionally, we revised our final sketches, by adding arrows so that the information flow between the UI frames was clearer.

 ## 2. Planning & Psuedocode
 ### (1) Usability Test
 Except for the final sketch we made in the milestone 3, we decided to make a prototype using Figma and conducted usability tests.
 We volunteered to do the usability tests because we felt it was very necessary to get feedback and revise our design in the early stage.
 We believed it would actually save us time since we could fix the design problems before we started coding.
 We chose to use Figma instead of the final sketch for the usability test because the Figma prototype would be much more similar to the final product, and therefore, the feedback received from using Figama should be more accurate than the ones received from using paper prototype.

 The Figma prototype link can be found here: https://www.figma.com/file/Vzdd7cwBkYE4uABQlfRsJs/App-prototype?node-id=0%3A1

-### (2) Schedule

-The usability test protocol, raw notes, and summary can be found in the "Additional Items" section.

 ### (2）App Structure
 ![information hierarchy](images/information_hierarchy/0_Overview.png)